rust-lang/book/src/ch17-03-more-futures.md

 You can see this for yourself by setting up a little benchmark, like the one in Listing 17-25.
 (This is not an especially rigorous way to do performance testing, but it suffices to show the difference here.)
-Here, we skip all the status printing, pass a one-nanosecond `Duration` to `trple::sleep`,  and let each future run by itself, with no switching between the futures.
+Here, we skip all the status printing, pass a one-nanosecond `Duration` to `trpl::sleep`,  and let each future run by itself, with no switching between the futures.
 Then we run for 1,000 iterations and see how long the future using `trpl::sleep` takes compared to the future using `trpl::yield_now`.